hendrialqori/website/src/articles/powerfull-of-useref.md

 ---
 id: 2
-title: 'Powerfull of useRef'
+title: "Powerfull of useRef"
-highlight: 'To handle a state often we using useState, but useRef can replace it!'
+highlight: "To handle a state often we using useState, but useRef can replace it!"
-tag: '#reactJs'
+tag: "#reactJs"
-created: 'Oct, 22 2022'
+created: "Oct, 22 2022"
-timeRead: '5 minute read'
+timeRead: "5 minute read"
-slug: 'powerfull-of-useref'
+slug: "powerfull-of-useref"
 ---

-> ```useRef``` returns a mutable ref object whose *.current* property is initialized to the passed argument (initialValue).
+> `useRef` returns a mutable ref object whose _.current_ property is initialized to the passed argument (initialValue).
 The returned object will persist for the full lifetime of the component. [[reactjs docs]](https://reactjs.org/docs/hooks-reference.html#useref)

-Essentially, useRef is like a *“box”* that can hold a mutable value in its **.current** property.
+Essentially, useRef is like a _“box”_ that can hold a mutable value in its **.current** property.
 If on vanilla javascript, useRef like **document.querySelector()**
 <br />
-Its mean we can access property which exists, as example on input tag had *.value* or *.focus* property.
+Its mean we can access property which exists, as example on input tag had _.value_ or _.focus_ property.

 ```js:Vanilla
 const input = document.querySelector('.input')
 document.getElementById('root').innerHTML = input.value;
 ```

 <br/>

 ```jsx:React